 - International Conference on Frailty and Sarcopenia Research: ICFSR is an international congress focused on frailty and sarcopenia research with the purpose of improving the quality of life amongst the elderly, and promoting healthy aging and individuality to the elderly population.

-- Global Aging Research Network: GARN is an international association dedicated to the sciences, as well as behavioral, biological, and clinical gerontology.
+- Global Aging Network: GARN is an international association dedicated to the sciences, as well as behavioral, biological, and clinical gerontology.

 - World Health Organization: WHO is an international organization focused on public health which seeks to improve health amongst disadvantaged populations.